 This annual 5 x 5k relay takes place in the Phoenix Park and compliments our firm's wellness programme, which encourages our people to keep their mind and body fit and healthy.
 In 2018, PwC had 525 PwC runners and walkers, while in 2019 this increased to 725, with over 5,000 participants in total.
 While this partnership has been impacted due to COVID-19 restrictions, we hope to announce a new date shortly.

 As one of Ireland's largest employers of graduates, PwC has a huge focus on developing key talent.
 Our education sponsorships mirror our commitment to nurturing talent and expanding the scope of learning for the next generation.

 PwC Ireland and University College Dublin (UCD) have a strategic partnership to support the development of education and leadership development, thought leadership and innovation, and corporate social responsibility.
 Our joint work includes internship programmes, mentoring and academic programmes, as well as research and promoting equality in education and wellness.

 The firm is delighted to work with a youth and development community project team called Localise.
-Localise assists PwC in working with the sixth class students of Saint Laurence O'Toole National School in Dublin to develop fundraising initiatives for local or inner city charities.
+Localise assists PwC in working with the 6th class students of St Laurence O'Toole National School in Dublin to develop fundraising initiatives for local/inner city charities.

-We support our staff who take time out of their working day to deliver Junior Achievement educational programmes targeted at inner city schools, educating students between five and 15 on business-related topics.
+We support our staff who take time out of their working day to deliver Junior Achievement educational programmes targeted at inner city schools, educating students between 5 and 15 on business-related topics.

 In PwC, we are passionate about employability.
 We work with the Careers service in Trinity College to deliver a range of employability workshops.
 These lead to an Employability Award certificate for successful participants.
 These equip students with skills to help them to excel in their future careers.